PPI-Malaysia/Pendataan-Mahasiswa/README.md

-# Pendataan Mahasiswa (Temporary README)
+# Pendataan Mahasiswa (Ongoing)

-> This README is a stopgap document.
-Replace or expand it once the project documentation is finalized.
+> This README is a temporary document.
+I will update it once the website done.

 ## Overview